LookOnTheBrightSide/LookOnTheBrightSide.github.io/_posts/2016-05-21-react-and-webpack.markdown

 ##### Preloaders

 We can use preloaders in bundling.
 These are run before the loaders.
-An example of this would be ```jshint-loader``` which is just a linter.
-They are implemented in the same way as loaders except they are named ```preLoaders```
+An example of this would be the ```jshint-loader``` which is just a ... linter.
+They are implemented in the same way as loaders except they are named ```preLoaders```.

 Warnings and Errors can then be viewed in the terminal and browser console should there be any.

+##### Neat tricks

+Some neat stuff that you can also do with Webpack is to minify your bundle.
+This is very easy and can be achieved with running ```$ webpack -p```.

+##### Takeaways

+It seems to me that Webpack is a powerful tool.
+It is highly customisable, much like Gulp and Grunt.